 Certain reactive textile dyes have been found to bind to proteins especially those with affinities to various nucleotides.
 Immobilized dyes have been found to bind from 5 to 60 % of the proteins in various crude cell extracts.
 The affinity of a specific dye for a particular nucleotide binding site on a protein cannot be predicted.
 The most effective method for the determination of a specific protein's binding capacity is a screening procedure with several types of immobilized reactive dyes.
 (See Sigma Dye Resin Test Kit product number RDL-9).
 The affinity for reactive dyes to proteins may be due to substrate/cofactor similarities as well as hydrophobic and ion exchange properties.
-Some proteins have been found to encapsulate immobilized dyes in micelles and prevent proteins from binding.
+Some proteins have been found to require the addition of divalent cations for binding to dye resins.
+Nonionic detergents have been found to encapsulate immobilized dyes in micelles and prevent proteins from binding.
 Low concentrations of anionic detergents will be repelled by the negative charge on most reactive dyes and may not interfere with protein binding.